AdeepaK2/hackersharks-recommendation_model/README.md

     - For imbalanced datasets, focused on metrics like Precision, Recall, and F1-Score instead of Accuracy to get a better understanding of model performance.
     - For regression tasks, used metrics that provide a clear understanding of prediction errors and model accuracy.

-## Conclusion
-This document outlines the methods and techniques used throughout the data analysis process.
-By detailing the approaches, insights, and evaluation metrics, it serves as a comprehensive guide to the analysis undertaken and the rationale behind key decisions.

----

-You can fill in each section with specific details from your analysis.
-If you need further assistance or wish to include additional sections, please let me know!